 These extra programs were not only initiated by the teacher in charge of the 'ESR'feeling the need for improvement in these fields, but were also founded on requests from students and in consultation with an English teacher from another faculty of Tokushima University.
-Here a rather astonishing fact was that in spite of the assessment of several English teaching colleagues that 'students do not like writing in English'the idea for the 'Writing Official Letters' program was based on several requests from students.
+Here a rather astonishing fact was that in spite of the assessment of several English teaching colleagues that 'students do not like writing in English' the idea for the 'Writing Official Letters' program was based on several requests from students.
 Another important ingredient for an efficient and relaxed learning atmosphere in the 'ESR' is peer teaching.
-A program intended to help preparing 'ESR' users for the TOEIC test as suggested by the teacher in charge of 'ESR' was rejected by students with the reason 'we don't need this course as we help each other'.

-This willingness of students to teach each other has also become an important trademark of the 'ESR': In the 'ESR' there is no kouhai/senpai system, all users come with the same goal of learning English and there is no rivalry among users.Newcomers are welcome and introduced to the 'ESR's' facilities by regular visitors or the 'ESR'student staff, who take care that shy newcomers feel comfortable.
+This willingness of students to teach each other has also become an important trademark of the 'ESR': In the 'ESR' there is no kouhai/senpai system, all users come with the same goal of learning English and there is no rivalry among users.
+Newcomers are welcome and introduced to the 'ESR's' facilities by regular visitors or the 'ESR' student staff, who take care that shy newcomers feel comfortable.
 All this leads to a very relaxed and efficient learning atmosphere without any pressure, which shows its positive results in the daily number of visitors of the'ESR'.
+In the winter semester 2012, the ESR's extra programs were further expanded by offering English learning support for faculty teachers too.